 Unearned revenue represents payments received for services to be provided in a future fiscal year.
-In June 2015 the District received capital fund fees from UCSB related to 2015/2016.

 Estimates

 Management uses estimates and assumptions in preparing financial statements.
 Those estimates and assumptions affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported revenues and expenses.
 Significant estimates used in preparing these financial statements include useful lives of capitalized assets, the net pension liability, and the liability for other postemployment benefits.
 It is at least reasonably possible that the significant estimates used will change within the next year.